julian-klode/lingolang/docs/abstract-interpreter.md

     \langle A[L:H:M], s \rangle &\leadsto (P_a, o_m, d_m, s_m[= d_l \cup d_h \cup d_m \cup \{o_l, o_h, o_m\}])
 \end{align*}

-This is overly pessimistic: All owners and dependencies are only released at the end, they could be released earlier (TODO).
+This is overly pessimistic: All owners and dependencies are only released at the end, they could be released earlier.\label{sec:slice}

 ##### Selector expression